yevbar/sourcegraph/doc/admin/faq.md

 OR

-For single-node Server instances, follow these steps on the machine that is running the Sourcegraph Docker container:
+For single-node deployments (`sourcegraph/server`), follow these steps on the machine that is running the Sourcegraph Docker container:

 1. Get the Docker container id for Sourcegraph:
     ```